 We have all heard the saying “laughter is the best medicine.”
 When we are laughing, we are truly living in the moment, not worrying about the past or future.
 We experience joy, release our happy hormones, and benefit our health simultaneously.

-When we are adulting, we have many responsibilities and worries about health, relationships, career, finance, the state of the world, etc… Sometimes we can get so caught up in these responsibilities and worries that we forget to have fun along the way.
-We are so busy to remember to take the time to laugh.
+When we are adulting, we have many responsibilities and worries about health, relationships, career, finance, the state of the world, etc… We often get so caught up in these responsibilities and worries that we forget to have fun along the way.
 When we forget to laugh, life becomes mundane, joyless.

 Research shows the following health benefits of laughing often: